 Now, with Industrial DataOps, the vendor can standardize their programming and perform the required customizations through information modeling in the hub.
 When the customer needs “these five data points to go to the SCADA system, these 10 to my MES, and these 7 to the Cloud for corporate,” they are easily able to define the models and route the information.

 Beyond the customer site, Industrial DataOps connects machine builders with their manufacturing customers’ hubs and, in turn, their HMI/SCADA, MES and other systems.
 The ability to provide remote monitoring, diagnostic, OEE, and predictive maintenance services at any scale brings added value to the supplier-customer relationship.

 When information is in a standard form that’s easy to maintain, all parties gain broader integration, whether at a single site, multiple sites, or remotely through communications with corporate organizations or external partners.

 Industrial DataOps provides an abstraction layer for independent management of information streams that frees organizations from relying on any one vendor’s platform.
 Just as importantly, it allows OT to make changes to assets, controls logic, and systems without “breaking” integrations or interrupting the existing operational infrastructure.

 These four use cases illustrate a new way of thinking about integrating data connections, models, and flows at the machine, line, plant, and enterprise level using Industrial DataOps.

-To learn how this approach can serve your specific organization, please watch this short video introducing Industrial DataOps and the HighByte Intelligence Hub or schedule a live demo.
+To learn how this approach can serve your specific organization, please watch this short video introducing Industrial DataOps and the HighByte Intelligence Hub or request a live demo.